 What Happens When You Submit a Credit Report Dispute?

-Your credit report is a compilation of information about how you pay your bills.
+Your credit report is a compilation of information about how you keep up with your credit obligations.
 Many of the businesses that you have a financial relationship with send your account information to the three major credit bureaus — Equifax, Experian, and TransUnion — who then put the information together in your credit report.
 Whenever you make an application for credit, your credit report is reviewed to make a decision about you.

 Credit Bureau Process After You Submit a Dispute

-With your permission, the credit bureau can send your updated credit report to any employer who has requested your credit report within the last two years, or to any other business who has requested your credit report within the last six months.
+With your permission, the credit bureau can send your updated credit report to any business who has requested your credit report within the last six months.

 The credit bureau can terminate the dispute process if it deems your credit report dispute is frivolous.
 If this happens, the credit bureau must let you know within five business days and also tell you what you must do to restart the dispute investigation.